Sony HT-SF150 2 channel soundbar review

 - November 2019

-The Sony HT-SF150 2ch Single Soundbar seamlessly blends under a TV while dramatically improving the sound quality.
-And at £88.19 (buy at Amazon), it’s an affordable piece of kit.
+The Sony HT-SF150 2ch Single Soundbar seamlessly blends under a TV while dramatically improving the sound quality, all for an affordable price.

 Designed around Sony’s S-Force virtual surround sound technology and with an output of 120 watts, the unit’s speakers produce an even frequency response with a punchy low end.

 There’s plenty of inputs available including HDMI ARC, Bluetooth and optical as well as USB.
 In short, you can easily connect your TV, phone or Mp3 player.

 In addition to a well-thought-out remote, the Sony HT-SF150 has the basic controls on top, allowing for easy access and status LEDs.